nilsMontenegro/SiRPG/README.md

 **Dodge Master**
  - instead of using your armour class to determine if an attack hits you, you can choose to roll a skill check to dodge
  - your "armour class" for that incoming hit is a skill check using the agility attribute and any plausible profession, e.g. boxer or ninja
- - for ease of use, instead of rolling each time the armour class can be fixed by using 10 as the fixed income of the dice roll
+ - for ease of use, instead of rolling each time the armour class can be fixed by using 10 (base armour class) + agility + profession

 ### Magic Abilities